 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 As a country rich in culture and traditions, people love traveling to Vietnam to learn and experience something unfamiliar.
 Seeing the other side of the world first-hand might be better than learning from textbooks in a classroom.
-Whether it is learning a new language, culture, cuisines, or a deeper appreciation of faith or spirituality, Vietnam has something for everyone.
+Whether it is learning a new language, culture, cuisine, or a deeper appreciation of faith or spirituality, Vietnam has something for everyone.

 Another reason to travel to Vietnam is to escape the everyday norms, which is particularly helpful for workaholics and those with stressful and demanding jobs.
 Vietnam is home to some of the most beautiful beaches in the world, and it can not only give you escape but can also heal your mind and body.
 If you’re looking for some relaxation and rejuvenation, Vietnam’s long coast has what you're looking for.

-Last but not least, some people choose Vietnam as a destination of travel because they want to challenge themselves and get out of their comfort zone.
+Last but not least, some people choose Vietnam as a destination for travel because they want to challenge themselves and get out of their comfort zone.
 And Vietnam is the ideal place to put yourself up to the test.
-With new exposure to people, experiences, finding your way around the millions of motorbikes in the busy city of Ho Chi Minh (Saigon), and trying to order a meal without knowing how to speak Vietnamese are all exciting challenges.
+With new exposure to people and experiences, finding your way around the millions of motorbikes in the busy city of Ho Chi Minh (Saigon), and trying to order a meal without knowing how to speak Vietnamese are all exciting challenges.
 Once you can overcome these obstacles, you’ll realize how capable you are at tackling new adventures.

 The primary currency in Vietnam is the Vietnam Dong or VND for short.
 When you make purchases in Vietnam, the VND is preferred.
 In touristy areas and shops, some vendors do accept USD and credit cards, but we recommend that you travel in VND.

-You don’t need to worry about having your VND exchanged abroad because you can easily find currency exchanges in Vietnam at the airports and your hotels.
+You don’t need to worry about having your VND exchanged abroad because you can easily find currency exchanges in Vietnam at the airports and in your hotels.

-When you visit Vietnam, many types of transportations are available in major cities like Hanoi and Ho Chi Minh (Saigon) making it easy to navigate and getting around places.
+When you visit Vietnam, many types of transportation are available in major cities like Hanoi and Ho Chi Minh (Saigon) making it easy to navigate and get around places.
 For the rural areas, it will be challenging, and you will need the help of the local guides.
 While public transports like buses are widely available, routes are not straightforward and could be a challenge for some people to get around.

 Motorbikes or scooters are the most common type of transport for the Vietnamese.
-Cars and taxis are available, too, but the motorized 2-wheelers are the day-to-day preferred method of transports and a convenient way to get around town.
+Cars and taxis are available, too, but the motorized 2-wheelers are the day-to-day preferred method of transport and a convenient way to get around town.
 To tour Vietnam authentically on a motorbike, check out our featured Ho Chi Minh tours with local professional guides.
 All tours are private.

 When you travel to any country abroad, the factors that should be of concern are safety, scams, and annoyances.
-Vietnam is safe to visit in, but occasionally, there are petty crimes, like pickpockets and theft.
+Vietnam is safe to visit, but occasionally, there are petty crimes, like pickpockets and theft.
 As a word of advice, it is best not to attract attention, and you should be fine.